paulzerkel/pres-node-web-scraping/README.md

     * Financial documents, such as reports, can contain data that is more valuable if it can be stored and manipulated independent from the document.

 ### Web Scraping
-* Process the responses from HTTP requests (HTML, JSON, images, etc) for the purposes of processing the data in some way instead of just displaying to users.
+* Process the responses from HTTP requests for the purposes of processing the data in some way instead of just displaying to users.
 * Possibly involves handling the responses in a fashion similar to a browser (or, exactly like a browser)
 * At a minimum requires parsing data out of raw web server responses.
 * Can be up to programmatically driving a web browser in order to have a dynamic DOM and JavaScript support.